CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_56" class="page-number">5.6</a> Coin and Loot Questions

 **What happens if I run out coin tokens?** There are no more coins in the scenario.
-Coins in Gloomhaven: Second Edition are intentionally component-limited.
+Coins in Gloomhaven: Second Edition are intentionally component-limited to 25 per scenario.

 **If a chest reward item has -1's, would I have to add them for the rest of the scenario?** You can choose not to equip it.
 If you do equip it and don't have a perk to ignore negative item effects, you'll have to add the -1's.